-State laws differ, but most insurance companies require policyholders to list all licensed household members on their policy since they usually have access to your vehicles.
+State laws differ, but most insurance companies require policyholders to list all licensed household members on their policy since they can access your vehicle(s).

 Key Highlights

-• Married couples with clean driving records could save between 4% – 10% by combining their auto insurance plans into one.
+• Married couples with clean driving records could save between 4% and 13% by combining their auto insurance plans into one.

 • Named-driver exclusions are not allowed in some states or by all insurance companies, so it’s a good idea to shop for insurance that meets this criterion.